Renee Montoya: "One Year Later" and "Final Crisis"

 Maggie Sawyer, corrupted by the Anti-Life Equation, emerges from Gotham Central along with the rest of the brainwashed police force.
 They attempt to unleash the Equation on Montoya, but are stopped by the intervention of the Spectre and Radiant.
 The Spectre is not able to hold them off for long, because they are protected by the same force that protects Libra.
 Radiant makes sure that Montoya cannot be brainwashed, and teleports her away.
-Observing the surroundings, she finds Batwoman lying in the streets.
-Batwoman reveals that she now obeys Darkseid as well, and starts to recite the Equation.
-It appears, however, that Montoya is completely immune to the Equation; in the following issue, she is seen in complete control of her own mind.
+Later, Montoya discovers that Batwoman has fallen under the Equation's influence.

 Montoya appears in Final Crisis #5, recruited by the underground resistance movement organized by Checkmate.
-She is told that she must travel the DC Multiverse and gather help for New Earth.
+She is told that she must travel the Multiverse and gather help for New Earth.
 In Final Crisis #7 she is seen accompanied by Captain Marvel (of Earth 5) where she gathers a group of alternative versions of Superman that help end the Final Crisis and defeat Mandrakk the Dark Monitor.
-She identifies herself as a "Global Peace agent" in Final Crisis #7, an allusion to the faceless agents of the GPA from the original OMAC series.
+She identifies herself as a "Global Peace agent" in Final Crisis #7, an allusion to the Global Peace Agency.

 Starting in Detective Comics #854, Montoya appeared in an ongoing backup feature written by Greg Rucka, with art by Cully Hamner.